Liga TDP: Semifinals

-Zone Final
+Zone Finals

 For this phase, the remaining teams in their represent zone plays each other.
 The teams will be reseeded after Semifinals based on their final overall record in regular season play.
-Both finalists from each zone will be promoted to Liga Premier Serie A (Segunda Division).
+Both finalists from each zone will be promoted to Liga Premier.

-Promotion runner–up

-For this phase, the two losing teams of the zone finals participate to determine the winner of a promotion to Serie B. The teams will be reseeded after Semifinals based on their final overall record in regular season play.
-The winner will be promoted to Liga Premier Serie B (Segunda Division).

-Final or Campeón de Campeones
+Final/Campeón de Campeones

 The final will be disputed between the highest seed of playoffs and lowest seed of playoffs based on their final overall record in regular season play.

-Promotion

-The team that wins in the aggregate score will be crowned champion and will be promoted to the Liga Premier.
-This team will be placed on Serie A or Serie B according to the social, sporting, financial and legal requirements of the Second Division.
-The runner-up will be promoted to the Serie A or Serie B and the third and fourth place will be promoted to Serie B.
+The winners will be crowned as official Liga TDP champions and will be promoted to Liga Premier.
+The champions and runners-up will be placed on Serie A or Serie B according to the social, sporting, financial and legal requirements of the third level division.
+The two zone finalists will be placed on Serie B.

 Certification requirements

-For Tercera Division Profesional Certificate be considered, you must meet the social, sporting, financial and legal requirements; Clubs who win promotion and get the support settlement letter from the Division to participate in the Segunda Division de Mexico complying with the following:
+For Liga TDP certificate be considered, you must meet the social, sporting, financial and legal requirements; Clubs who win promotion and get the support settlement letter from the division to participate in the Liga Premier complying with the following: